deta/cloud-docs/docs/micros/api_keys.md

 sidebar_label: API Keys
 ---

-API keys are a great way to protect you APIs, this is why Deta has them built into Micros.
-API keys will work with with any frameork that runs on the Micros with – no coding required from your end!
+API keys are a great way to protect your APIs, which is why Deta has them built into Micros.
+API keys will work with any framework that runs on the Micros – no coding required from your end!

 ### 1. Enable Deta Access
-To use API keys with your API, first you need to enable __Deta Access__, you do that by running the following command from the root of the source code directory you've deployed to your Micro.
+To use API keys with your Micro, first you need to enable __Deta Access__ by running the following command from the root directory of your Micro's source code.

 ```
 deta auth enable